Morning made better

 This is especially useful when buying broths, stocks, and canned vegetables (including beans).
 If you are not able to buy unsalted or low-sodium canned vegetables, no worries!
 Simply drain them in a colander and rinse them under running water.
 This removes some of the sodium.
 You can also consider buying frozen vegetables without added sauces and seasonings.

 Seasoned, packaged tofu is convenient, however, there can be a considerable difference between that and fresh, unseasoned tofu.
-When cooking, it definitely helps to flavor yourself so that way you are in control of how much sodium is added to your food.
+When cooking, it helps to flavor yourself so that you can control how much sodium is added to your food.

 Buy fewer foods high in sodium, like canned soups, frozen dinners, boxed macaroni and cheese and rice combinations.
 When you do want to buy any of these items, compare labels and pick the one with the least amount of sodium per serving.